Theo Walcott: Everton

 On 17 January 2018, Walcott signed a three-and-a-half-year contract with Everton in what the BBC reported as "a deal worth more than £20m".
 He made his debut for the club three days later, providing the assist for Oumar Niasse's equaliser in a 1–1 draw at home to West Bromwich Albion in the Premier League.
 He then recorded a brace in his next match, a 2–1 win over Leicester.

 2020–21: Loan to Southampton

 On 5 October 2020, Walcott rejoined Southampton on loan.
 On 17 October, he played for Southampton again for the first time since 2006 and provided an assist to Jannik Vestergaard's 92nd minute equaliser in a 3–3 draw against Chelsea in the Premier League.
 Walcott scored his first goal since rejoining the club in a 1–1 draw against Wolves on 23 November.
 He would score again in a 1–1 draw against his former side Arsenal in the league on 16 December.

 Return to Southampton

 On 18 May 2021, Walcott signed a permanent two-year contract at Southampton which activated after his current loan deal with Everton expired at the end of June.
 On 14 August 2021, Walcott made his first appearance since joining Southampton against Everton in a 3–1 defeat.
+Walcott would not score during the 2021–22 season.

+On 23 October 2022, Walcott made his first appearance of the 2022–23 season in a 1–1 draw against Arsenal, replacing Adam Armstrong in the 73rd minute.
+On 18 March 2023, Walcott scored his first goal since his permanent move back to Southampton in a 3–3 draw against Tottenham Hotspur.
+On 21 April, he scored the second goal of a 3–3 away draw against former club Arsenal.
+On 28 May 2023, Walcott confirmed his exit from Southampton following the conclusion of the season, but expressed his desire to continue playing football.

+On 18 August 2023, Walcott announced his retirement from football, bringing an end to a career that spanned 563 club appearances and 47 England caps.